poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 ### Positioning

 :::tip
-Decals supports the **Raycast** feature, which allows you to visually position a Decal on your Model without having to second-guess it's exact UV coordinates.
+Decals supports the **Raycast** feature, which allows you to visually position a Decal on your Model without having to second-guess its exact UV coordinates.

 To use this feature, edit the Decal on your Material <u>directly from the Mesh</u> as shown here: